Smoked-Fish/AnythingAnywhere/README.md

 Having more than two per location will make the mini-obelisks not work as intended, but it can be used as decoration.\
 If you have the Multiple Mini-Obelisk mod, this toggle will be enabled by default, otherwise it is disabled by default.

-##### `House/Cabin Bypass`
-This toggle will enable building cabins outside of the farm.\
-This exists for testing or decoration purposes.\
-THEY WILL NOT FUNCTION AS INTENDED AND NEW PLAYERS LOADING INTO A CABIN NOT LOCATED ON THE FARM WILL BE SOFT-LOCKED

 ## Debug Commands